No-Fault Divorce Attorney in Arizona Near You – Covenant Marriage Divorce AZ

 “Never in a million years would I have thought my wife of 38 years would have left me with zero notice for another man.
 But it happened.
 Right before Christmas.
 To say I was shocked and stunned would be an understatement.
 After a few days walking around dazed and confused, my daughter told me “Dad, I think you need to get a lawyer.”

-I was fortunate to find the Stewart Law Group and Christa Banfield.
+I was fortunate to find the Arizona Law Group and Christa Banfield.
 I was impressed with how carefully she listened to me to fully understand my situation.
 What I especially appreciated was how reassuring she was.
 After I hired her, she handled everything for me, ultimately helping me to get an excellent settlement.

 For me, divorce was the worst thing I’ve ever experienced.
 I’m glad Christa was there to help me get through it.
 I recommend Christa Banfield highly.”